 |9||GEN H H ARNOLD||T||1982||1 Mar 1982||25 Mar 1982||MA/C||8 Jun 1982|

 |10||GEN HOYT S VANDENBERG||T||8 Feb 1983||29 Apr 1993||4 Feb 1994||MA/T||--|

 GENERAL H H ARNOLD and GENERAL HOYT S VANDENBERG were converted into Advanced Range Instrument Ships (ARIS I and ARIS II) by Bethlehem Steel's Brooklyn 56th Street shipyard and drydocked at Bethlehem's Hoboken (N.J.) shipyard just before delivery to the Air Force.
 The prime contractor was Sperry Rand and the design agent for the conversion was Gibbs & Cox.
+The aft dish was a 30 ft telemetry antenna, the 40' midship dish on ARNOLD was an X and L band radar capable of tracking a 15 inch sphere to 1500 miles while on VANDENBURG it was an X and UHF band radar, and the 30' forward dish was a C Band radar.
 The ships were to operate on stations in the South Atlantic and Indian Ocean, thereby doubling the length of the Atlantic Missile Range.
 They would be stationed within a few miles of the impact point of missile shots to observe re-entry phenomena and determine the accuracy of the shot.
 Each was manned by 100 crew members to run the ship and 100 technical personnel, although these numbers varied.
 They were manned under management of Marine Transport Lines under sub-contract to Pan American World Airways, the prime contractor for operation of the range.
 RCA supplied the technical staff.

 Compiled: 18 Oct 2021